Select Page

 • Linking and working closely with families.

-• Implementing a Case Management approach with regular progress meetings with the school psychologist, principal, class teacher and parent in attendance.
+• We are implementing a Case Management approach, with regular progress meetings with the school psychologist, principal, class teacher, and parent present.

-• Empower and supporting staff through consultation with the Learning Support Co-ordinator and provide opportunities for professional learning, collaboration and time for planning.
+• Empower and support staff through consultation with the Learning Support Co-ordinator and provide opportunities for professional learning, collaboration and time for planning.

 • Effective resourcing through funds available to enhance learning outcomes for all students at risk.